Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Failed Startups In India | Turant Delivery

 The B2B startup was an intra-city logistics provider that was launched in 2015 to bring a new flavor to the Indian logistics industry.
-The algorithm followed by Turant Delivery permitted it to offer services at a price as much as 15% less than what fellow competitors charged for the same trip (as per the endeavor’s claim).
+The algorithm followed by Turant Delivery permitted it to offer services at a price as much as 15% less than what fellow competitors charged for the same trip (as per the endeavor’s claim) and is one of the top 10 failed startups in India.

 Reason for failure: The company did not have the funds to sustain itself in the long run.
 A logistics service provider needs intensive cash flow to run.
 Hence, funding is essential for any logistics startup.